boing102/etl-with-airflow/README.rst

+Following the the great resource for airflow to get a better grip of it.

+ORIGINAL READIME:
 *** Welcome to the ETL Best practices with airflow repository.

 This is the source code for all the documentation, which is hosted at: